JohannRosenberg/AppiumForAndroid/README.md

 ### The test app

 In order for Appium client driver to find Compose elements in an Android app, each component needs to set a **testTag** to a unique identifier.
 This is set using the Modifier object.
 You also need to set **testTagsAsResourceId** to true.
-However, you only need to set testTagsAsResourceId to true once but it must be set on a composable element that is high up in the UI hierarchy.
+However, you only need to set testTagsAsResourceId to true once but it must be set on a composable element that is high up in the UI hierarchy, as close to root as possible.
 This is often set on the Scaffold.
 The preferred way of setting **testTagsAsResourceId** is to create an extension function as follows:

 ```kotlin
 @OptIn(ExperimentalComposeUiApi::class)